-Prion diseases (transmissible spongiform encephalopathies) are rare degenerative diseases of the brain thought to be caused by a protein that converts to an abnormal form called a prion.
+Prion diseases (transmissible spongiform encephalopathies) are rare progressive, fatal, and untreatable degenerative disorders of the brain that result when a protein changes into an abnormal form called prion.

-Last full review/revision January 2007 by Pierluigi Gambetti, MD
+Last full review/revision May 2013 by Pierluigi Gambetti, MD